ronnieholm/Backend-web-programming-course-spring-2015/Source/Exercises/Exercise06/README.md

-﻿# Exercise 6: Arithmetics II
+﻿# Exercise 6: Arithmetic expressions II

 Your task is to write arithmetic expressions corresponding to the below cases: